GHA 30 Cartha QP 17

 Adam Kerr throughout the match jumped imperiously to secure vital ball aided by the excellent support of James McCarthy.
 Securing possession from the line out Andrew and his fellow forwards set the ball up but several attempts at clearance were charged down by a very alert Cartha defence and Jackson Baillie with a calmness and accuracy belying his tender years gathered the ricochet and took it into contact before the recycled ball was dispatched from the boot of Andrew Gillman to re-establish order in the home ranks.
 After nine minutes a superb penetration by Scott Plumridge and Murray Houston(whose drive and skill would be lost with an injury which forced the home side to reorganise.) threw the visitors into a panic as desperate defence only just halted a breakthrough by the home side.A penalty to Cartha allowed them to regroup.
 After twelve minutes there was still an inability of either side to establish consistent dominance.
 Rapier thrusts by both sides from accurate and quick hands were eventually blunted by both sides scramble defence.
 However Cartha through the hard work and skill of messrs Paul and Nelleny and Barton were asking questions of the GHA defence and play tended to break from one twenty two metre area to the other.

 As we moved towards the quarter hour, the visitors were awarded a penalty just inside their own half.
 A deft angular kick to touch was superbly caught by Scott Derrick who passed inside to launch a penetrating break by messrs Scott Baillie and Kerr which required desperate defence from the visitors forced on to the back foot.
 However as play stopped deep inside the Cartha half, play was brought back to just inside the GHA half and a penalty awarded to Cartha for an infringement.
 Scott Derrick was yellow carded and suddenly from an defensive position Cartha were in a good attacking position and had a player advantage.
-Cartha seemed to be lifted by this turn of events and as we reached the twenty minute mark good pressure inside the GHA half allowed R Flett to receive a perfect pass and from outside the twenty two metre area he ran superb angles to ghost through the despairing home defence to score.
-The try was converted by Dave Burrows and the score was now: GHA 3 CARTHA 7.
+Cartha seemed to be lifted by this turn of events and as we reached the twenty minute mark good pressure inside the GHA half allowed Docherty to receive a perfect pass and from outside the twenty two metre area he ran superb angles to ghost through the despairing home defence to score.
+The try was converted by Wayne Burrows and the score was now: GHA 3 CARTHA 7.

 The closeness of the score reflected the fact that neither side was able to establish dominance in the match.
 For several minutes the play became scrappy with little penetration and both sides knocking on or giving away penalties as players infringed at the breakdown or wandered offside.
 Cartha began to put several passages of play together and their crisp accurate short passing was giving concern to the home defence.
 In an excellent break by R FLett only an all encompassing tackle by Jackson Baillie negated an excellent break.
 This tackle was greeted with loud appreciation by the home support and lifted the home side to greater endeavours.The next several minutes saw the home side achieve a measure of control of the match as messrs McCarthy, Marinkovic and Fox thundered into contact before establishing a platform for Andy Gillman to launch the eager GHA backs.
 Following a period of pressure with forward dives by the GHA forward, Cartha found themselves stretched deep in their own twenty two metre are and from closely worked forward pressure Cameron King burst over between the posts to score.
-The try was converted and the score after thirty three minutes was : GHA 10 CARTHA 7.
+The try was converted by Adam Scott and the score after thirty three minutes was : GHA 10 CARTHA 7.

 GHA attempted to pile on the pressure as we moved towards the interval and succeeding forward drives and deft feints by the home backs caused the visitors to defend desperately in their own half.An attempted clearance kick by Cartha presented the ball to Adrew Kerr who with close support tore through the Cartha ranks inside their half.
 A precise chip through the Cartha defence allowed Jackson Baillie to reach the ball and touch down to score amidst startled visitor defenders.
-The try was converted and the score at half time was: GHA 17 CARTHA 7.
+The try was converted again by Scott and the score at half time was: GHA 17 CARTHA 7.

 It had been a typical early season match to this point, some very good rugby played by both sides interspersed with a lot of mistakes and penalties given away at critical moments.
 Cartha began the second half determined to regain some control over proceedings.
 Progress was stalled by numerous resetting of scrums which robbed the game of momentum.
 Despite the intentions of the visitors, the home side continued to make purposeful forays into the Cartha half as forwards and backs combined well to make space and territory.
 Charlie Lonergan, he of the dancing feet, made a lovely break with the alert Adam Scott in support.
 Cartha’s attempts to negate this incursion were stopped when a high tackle inside the Cartha half was penalised.
-Andy Gillman secured the kick and the score after six minutes of the half was: GHA 20 CARTHA 7.
+Adam Scott secured the kick and the score after six minutes of the half was: GHA 20 CARTHA 7.

 On the thirteenth minute overzealousness by the home side resulted in a penalty award to Cartha.
 Wayne Burrows with a precise kick made the score GHA 20 CARTHA 10.